About the Contest

 The contest is open to veterinary students, undergraduates, and graduate students.
 A limited number of veterinarians also take part each year as non-competitive participants.

-Iowa State University (ISU) will host the annual Intercollegiate Animal Welfare Judging & Assessment Contest in 2017.
+Colorado State University (CSU) will host the annual Animal Welfare Assessment Contest in 2019

 For More Information